What42Pizza/Romantic-Versioning/README.md

 In short, RomVer is defined as `vHUMAN.MAJOR.MINOR[-lts][-preX]`, where:

-- `HUMAN` is incremented when there is a large conceptual change
+- `HUMAN` is incremented when there is a large conceptual change, essentially creating a new, separate project
 - `MAJOR` is incremented when there are breaking changes
 - `MINOR` is incremented when there are non-breaking changes
 - `[-lts]` is an optional purely aesthetic addon if the release is meant for long-term support